Sailor Starlights: Special powers and items

 Kou Taiki's male body (in blue) transforming into Sailor Star Maker's female body (in pink), as seen in Sailor Moon Sailor Stars.

-The Sailor Starlights share some traits with the Solar System Guardians, having transformation devices to change from civilians into their Sailor Guardian forms, as well as having signature attacks — although they do not represent proper elements like the Solar System Guardians do.
+The Sailor Starlights share some traits with the Solar System Guardians, having transformation devices to change from civilians into their Sailor Guardian forms, as well as having signature attacks – although they do not represent proper elements like the Solar System Guardians do.
 Each member of the Three Lights use their own Sailor Change Star, which is a two-piece set of microphone and brooch, and respectively shout the phrase "Fighter/Maker/Healer Star Power, Make-Up!" to transform into Sailors Star Fighter, Star Maker, and Star Healer.
 Takeuchi explained in her own notes that the brooches contain their Sailor Crystals, which are perhaps their most important possessions, as they are source of all their powers.
 The original anime adaptation clearly shows how the Three Lights change from male bodies into female ones when transforming.
+As stated by Kakyuu, these male physical bodies are merely a disguise for the Starlights to work undercover during their mission to find her.
 Unlike most of the Sailor Guardians, whose transformation sequences went mostly unchanged from the first to the second anime adaptation, the Starlights' were completely altered to reflect the fact that the Three Lights remain female in their civilian forms, since Sailor Moon Cosmos follows the Stars arc of the manga closer than the Sailor Moon Sailor Stars season of the original anime.

-In the original anime adaptation, each of the Starlights use an item called Star Yell (sometimes called the Sailor Star Yell), which are palm sized star-shaped devices, to launch their attacks.
-Star Fighter's attack is Star Serious Laser — a focused light blast.
-Star Maker's attack is Star Gentle Uterus — an explosion of lights.
-Star Healer's attack is Star Sensitive Inferno — a circular blast of lightning.
-The only time the three Starlights combine their attacks occurs in the penultimate episode of the original anime adaptation, in which they join forces to launch a single attack on Sailor Galaxia, managing to physically hurt her.
+In the original anime adaptation, each of the Starlights use an item called Star Yell (sometimes called the Sailor Star Yell), which are palm-sized star-shaped devices, to launch their attacks.
+Star Fighter's attack is Star Serious Laser – a focused light blast.
+Star Maker's attack is Star Gentle Uterus – an explosion of lights.
+Star Healer's attack is Star Sensitive Inferno – a circular blast of lightning.
+The only time the three Starlights combine their attacks occurs in the penultimate episode of the original anime adaptation, in which they join forces to launch a single attack on Sailor Galaxia, managing to physically injure her.
 In the musical Eien Densetsu, this attack is named Starlights Fusion Tempest, which is similar in name to Kakyuu's own Kinmoku Fusion Tempest.